lookinglocal/location-data-importer/README.md

 ### Errors

-Instances where address or file is rejected
+Instances where address or file is rejected:

 * Invalid file - File has invalid rows - whole file skipped
 * Invalid row - Row invalid in a file for the given type, provokes Invalid file error
 * BLPU is inactive - This BLPU is inactive, so skipped
 * BLPU has no matching LPI - No LPI available for this UPRN
 * BLPU has no matching active LPI for this UPRN
 * BLPU has no classification - BLPU has no classification entry
 * No street found - No street description for street
 * No active street - Street not active
 * No local authority found for address - No LA found for this address either in Locate mapping or in Codepoint
 * No street found for address - this Address cannot find a street
 * Audit - address failed to pass audit

 ### Updates

-Instances where Address Base address is modified as per Locate requirements
+Instances where Address Base address is modified as per Locate requirements:

 * Using DeliveryPoint postcode - Delivery Point and BLPU differ on postcodes - using Delivery Point
 * GSSCode and Custodian code mismatch - check code point related GSSCODE against one derived from Custodian code
 * Using delivery point for street - street type for this address is of type "street description" use delivery point street instead.